Director, Maxillofacial Prosthodontics

 The Arthur G. James Cancer Hospital is one of 45 National Comprehensive Cancer Hospitals, and it is the third largest cancer hospital in the U. S. The Head and Neck Service spans a broad range of disciplines that include medical and radiation oncologists; head and neck surgeons; maxillofacial prosthodontists; voice and swallowing specialists; molecular and biological pathologists; genetic scientists and more — all specializing in a specific type of head and neck cancer research, prevention, detection, treatment, and care.

-Applicants must have a DDS/DMD degree or equivalent, in addition to certiﬁcates of advanced education in prosthodontics and maxillofacial prosthetics from CODA-accredited programs.
-They must also be board-certiﬁed and eligible for licensure by the Ohio State Board of Dentistry (dental.ohio.gov/Licensure/Dentist).
-Preference is given to those with signiﬁcant clinical and administrative experience.
+Applicants must have a DDS/DMD degree or equivalent, in addition to certiﬁcates of advanced education in prosthodontics and maxillofacial prosthetics from CODA-accredited programs and be eligible for licensure by the Ohio State Board of Dentistry (dental.ohio.gov/Licensure/Dentist).
+Preference will be given to applicants that are board-certiﬁed and have signiﬁcant clinical and administrative experience.
 Other duties of the position include serving as a preceptor for prosthodontic residents who rotate through the Head and Neck Service, providing clinical instruction in the College of Dentistry prosthodontic residency clinic, and participating as an active faculty member in College’s governance.
 Opportunities to engage in biomaterials, and clinical and translational research are also available.

 The successful candidate will possess excellent interpersonal and communication skills, as well as a desire to create an environment that promotes collegiality, collaboration, inclusion, and cultural diversity among members of various educational, research, and service communities.
 A willingness to serve as a role model and advocate for the ideals of professionalism and high ethical standards in a health science educational setting is essential.

 Only electronic applications will be accepted.
 Evaluation of applications will begin immediately and will continue until the position is filled.
 Salary and academic rank are commensurate with qualifications.
-Candidates should submit a personal statement that delineates professional qualifications and career goals, along with curriculum vitae and three professional references to Lisa A. Lang, DDS, MS, MBA, Chair of the Division of Restorative and Prosthetic Dentistry at firstname.lastname@example.org.
-For more information about the position and the college, visit dentistry.osu.edu.
+Candidates should submit a personal statement that delineates professional qualifications and career goals, along with curriculum vitae and three professional references to Dr. Shereen Azer, BDS, MSc, MS, FACP, Interim Chair of the Division of Restorative and Prosthetic Dentistry.
+Apply online at https://osu.wd1.myworkdayjobs.com/OSUCareers/job/Medical-Center-Campus/Clinical-Associate-Professor-Professor---Maxillofacial-Prosthodontics-Director_R51079-1.
+For more information about the position and the college, visit https://dentistry.osu.edu.

 The College of Dentistry’s atmosphere is one of collaboration and inclusiveness, where differences in thought and experience are embraced and celebrated.